satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of the article, with multiple authors and peer reviewers contributing primarily via GitHub (github.com/satra/scientific-review), followed by dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
-We found the enjoyed the process and found it to be very efficientIf we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
+We found that the use of these tools enjoyed the process and found it to be very efficientIf we had solicited many reviewers, problems would have arisen that are we did not at such a small scale.
 First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
 Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Third, because we had to meet the submission deadline for this article, one or another of us took some decisions without seeking approval from all other reviewers.
 All three of these point to the problem of reviewers reaching an agreement so that the article could be published in a timely manner.

 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception